hakaioffsec/gcp_enum/README.md

 It automates the process of authenticating GCP service accounts using JSON key files and provides a convenient way to list various GCP resources.

 # How to use
-Pass the json service account key file with the -f flag and the output file with the -o flag.
+Pass the json service account key file with the -f flag and the output file with the -o flag, the -t flag is used for timeout, the default is 30 seconds.
 ```
 python3 gcp_enum.py -f file.json -o output.txt
 ```